devuan/arm-sdk/README.md

 ```

 Now is the time you choose the device and OS you want to build the image for.
 Currently
-you can choose these distros:
+you can choose between these distros:

 * `devuan`